MSTADreamTeam/MSTA/README.md

 ## Description of the strategy

 Multi algo approach where a core algorithm uses a set of predictions given by a selection of predictive models to give a global answer.
 As of now the prediction model will be restricted to a binary (up/down) classification equivalent to predicting if the return of an asset will be positive, allowing the use of classification algos.

 Global hyperparameters:
 *	n: numbers of total obs
 *	h: time between two obs, crucial
-*	X: main dataset, stored once and then called by ref
+*	X: main dataset, stored once and then called by ref, by default just historical price data
 *	Y: what do we try to predict?
 Prices?
 Returns?
 Log returns?
-*	Do we choose a binary prediction approach (up/down), or three classes (up/down/nul) or a regression?
+*	Do we choose a binary prediction approach (up/down), or three classes (up/down/null) or a regression?

 ## Core algorithm